Consult the drop down menu for answers to frequently asked questions (HIT FAQs) about the Health Information Technology Program.

 Yes.
 To successfully complete the HIT program, students must pass a comprehensive program exit exam.

-Where is information about financial assistance or students services available?
+Where is information about financial assistance or student services available?

 The Student Affairs office is responsible for Student Development, Financial Aid, Records and Registration, Student Services and Veteran’s Affairs.
 They work diligently to provide students with the resources they need to make the college process easier, friendlier and more pleasant.
 If you have any questions: